A Former Prosecutor & Military Judge Fighting For Your Freedom

 Remain Silent and Compliant

 If you are under arrest, do not resist and always comply with any lawful orders but remember to remain silent.
 You are required to identify yourself, but that is all.
 Do not offer any explanations, stories, or excuses however much you believe these will exonerate you.
-Save this information for your Dallas criminal defense attorney who will defend you in court, or pursue your civil rights claim.
+Save this information for your Dallas criminal defense attorney who will defend you in court.

 Hire or Demand a Defense Attorney as Soon as Possible